redwoz/azurestack-uptime-monitor/README.md

-# AzureStack Monitoring
+# AzureStack Uptime

-Azure Stack Monitoring is an open source based solution that test the availability of Azure Stack endpoints and workloads.
-The solution will start monitoring Azure Stack directly after it is deployed.
+Azure Stack Uptime is an open source based solution that test the availability of Azure Stack endpoints and workloads.
+The solution will start testing Azure Stack endpoints directly after it is deployed.

-The monitoring solution runs on a single VM deployed to an Azure Stack tenant subscription.
+The solution runs on a single VM deployed to an Azure Stack tenant subscription.
 Multiple scripts are executed at various intervals with cron to test endpoints and workload availability.
 Each script is executed in a docker container with Azure CLI installed.
 The scripts write their output to an Influx time series database.
 The data in the database in visualized with Grafana.
 Influx and Grafana are both running in a docker container as well.
 Finally the data from the Influx database is exported to CSV on a weekly basis and made available though a website running inside a Nginx container.

 ![diagram](images/diagram.png)